rbreaves/kinto/README.md

 ## How to Add an additional setxkbmap option inside Kinto

-To summarize you'll need to pull the partial out of the symbols file the option resides in and the add that to the ~/.xkb/symbols/mac_gui file and lastly reference it in the keymap file(s) you want it in.
+To summarize you'll need to pull the partial out of the symbols file the option resides in and then add that to the ~/.xkb/symbols/mac_gui file and lastly reference it in the keymap file(s) you want it in.

 symbols directory
 ```